-English Church Architecture -
+English Church Architecture.

-HELMINGHAM, St. Mary (TM 191 576) (October 2008)
+HELMINGHAM, St. Mary (TM 191 576),

-(Bedrock: Upper Cretaceous, Upper Chalk)
+(Bedrock: Upper Cretaceous, Upper Chalk.)

 Inside the church, the tower arch is very tall and formed of a flat-chamfered order supported on semi-octagonal responds and of two slightly hollowed outer orders that continue all the way round without intervening capitals.
 The chancel arch consists of two flat-chamfered orders springing from semi-octagonal responds.
 The nave has an attractive collar beam roof with pendants hanging from the junctions of the principal rafters with the collars and from the centres of the collars themselves, cross-bracing between the bays, and deep wall plates carved with what may loosely be described as shell patterns and roundels containing wheels of mouchettes.
-The font (illustrated left) is sufficiently similar to that at neighbouring Pettaugh to suggest it may be by the same hand, being decorated by lions alternating with buttresses around the stem and by lions alternating with shields around the bowl.
+The font (illustrated left) is sufficiently similar to that at neighbouring Pettaugh to suggest it may be by the same hand, being decorated by lion supporters alternating with buttresses around the stem and by lions alternating with shields on the faces of the bowl.

-SEVENTEETH CENTURY MONUMENTS:
+SEVENTEENTH CENTURY MONUMENTS:

 The arch in the upper tier has a standing figure on either side, and there is an architrave above with a pinnacle at either end, two reclining putti inside these, and an achievement in the centre.

-EIGHTEENTH CENTURY MONUMENT:
+EIGHTEENTH CENTURY MONUMENTS:

-NINETEETH CENTURY MONUMENTS:
+NINETEENTH CENTURY MONUMENTS:

-(i) on the N. wall of the nave, immediately west of the N. door, an impressive wall monument (right) commemorating the Countess of Dysart (d.
+(i) On the N. wall of the nave, immediately west of the N. door, an impressive wall monument (right) commemorates the Countess of Dysart (d.
 1804), showing on the left hand side, a woman leaning on her elbow on the plinth beneath a central urn and with a book open on her lap, and on the right, a weeping putto leading a lamb.
-It is signed, as already mentioned, by Joseph Nollekens (1737 - 1823), a fine artist who made a particular reputation for himself carving busts of Charles Fox and William Pitt the Younger.
-He was also the subject of "probably what is the most candid, pitiless and uncomplimentary biography in the English Language, 'Nollekens and His Times' [by] J.T.
-Smith, the sculptor's pupil, friend and disappointed executor' (Dictionary of British Sculptors).
+It is signed, as already mentioned, by Joseph Nollekens (1737 - 1823), a fine artist who made a particular reputation for himself by carving busts of Charles Fox and William Pitt the Younger, though he was himself the subject of 'probably what is the most candid, pitiless and uncomplimentary biography in the English Language, Nollekens and His Times [by] J.T.
+Smith, the sculptor's pupil, [one-time]friend and disappointed executor' (Dictionary of British Sculptors).
 The scene itself fails to show much originality and it is striking how generally similar it looks to William Palmer's monument to the Earl of Dysart, just discussed, but note, the deceased who is being commemorated here is a woman(!), and the inscription beneath records the Man of Feeling's proper response to the loss of his wife, in this case after thirty-one years of marriage: